Consumer Ownership Guide · Beauty Products · 2025–2026

 Prime

-Founder-owned, scaled to $350M+ revenue while maintaining mission…
+Founder-owned, rapidly scaled to $350M+ revenue with maintained…

 Los Angeles, CA Private / not disclosed